syncfusion-content/wpf-docs/wpf/SfDiagram/Printing.md

 ---
 # Printing

-This feature enables you to print a copy of the Diagram with and without Print Preview.
+This feature enables you to print a copy of the Diagram with or without Print Preview.

 ## Print Preview